Tejaswi-88/Tejaswi-88/README.md

 ---

 ## 🏆 Achievements
+- **SuperOps Global Hackathon (2025) — Grand Finale Finalist (Top 0.37% of 10,430 teams)**
-- **Super Ops Global Hackathon 2025** – Shortlisted in the top 3.3% of over 7,400 teams for demonstrating exceptional technical skills and innovative solutions.
-[Certificate/Link](https://www.superops.ai/)
+- Recognized by SuperOps.ai[Certificate/Link](https://www.superops.ai/) for demonstrating exceptional technical skills and innovative problem-solving.
+- Selected as one of 11 finalist teams under the theme Operational Efficiency for MSPs and IT Teams (39 finalists across 4 themes).
+- Presented a Grand Finale pitch focused on improving MSP and IT team operations through intelligent alert management and automation-driven efficiency enhancements.

 ---